pypa/packaging.python.org/source/current.rst

 :Last Reviewed: 2013-11-03

-If you're familiar with Python packaging and installation, and just want to know what toolset is currently recommended, then here it is.
+If you're familiar with Python packaging and installation, and just want to know what tools are currently recommended, then here it is.

 If you're less familiar with Python packaging or installation, and would like more details, then proceed to the  :doc:`packaging` and :doc:`installation`.